The Importance of Visual Regression Testing

 If only this were so.

-The special import of visual regression testing, as opposed to regression testing writ large, is that visual regression testing seeks to ensure the user-facing components of the software or web experience are clear, consistent, and functional in a way that leads to a perfect user experience.
+The special import of visual regression testing, as opposed to regression testing more generally, is that visual regression testing seeks to use UI testing to ensure the user-facing components of the software or web experience are clear, consistent, and functional in a way that leads to a perfect user experience.

 This means: they not only work well, but they also look as they should look at all times.